UAV-Assisted Resilience in 6G and Beyond Network Energy Saving: A Multi-Agent DRL Approach: System Model

-where $P_i(t)$ is the power of the UAV $i$ at the timeslot t, $\sigma^2$ is the thermal noise power which is linearly proportional to the allocated bandwidth, interference includes other UAVs and active GBSs.
-Thus, the data rate achievable for user $j$ when served by UAV $i$ at time $t$ is:
+where $P_i(t)$ is the transmit power of UAV $i$, $\sigma^2$ is the thermal noise power, the first summation accounts for inter-UAV interference from other active UAVs, and the second summation accounts for interference from active ground base stations (GBSs), with $s_\ell(t) \in \{0,1\}$ indicating whether cell $\ell$ is active and $P_{\text{BS}}$ being the GBS transmit power.